It is no longer news that some courses in the University are now useless considering the changes in society and how fast technology is advancing.

 There are no available jobs in Nigeria begging for counsellors to come but there are available and high-paying jobs for counsellors who are very skilled and ready to advocate and even much more for counsellors who are ready to create jobs for themselves.
 You have to join the fight.
 So?

-Does Studying Guidance and Counselling Have Value in Nigeria?
+Is Guidance and Counselling a good course in Nigeria?

-Yes, guidance and counselling is a good course in Nigeria and studying it has value because Nigerians are beginning to open up to the need of professional counsellors and therapists in helping them navigate day-to-day challenges, especially relationship and mental health issues.
+Yes, guidance and counselling is a good course in Nigeria because Nigerians are beginning to open up to the need of professional counsellors and therapists in helping them navigate day-to-day challenges, especially mental health issues.
 This in turn means many more corporations will begin to hire competent counsellors to improve their work environment.

 While the profession of Guidance and Counselling is a good one, the curriculum of study in the University is not enough to train counsellors with the needed competence for society.
 Graduates of guidance and counselling therefore need to take private courses to enhance their competencies.